-The next step is to chack ring end gaps.
+The next step is to check ring end gaps.
 Use a piston to slide each ring squarely into the cylinder it will be installed in.
 Measure the gap with a feeler gauge.
-The specified gap is different for top ring, middle ring, and oil rings.
+The specified gap is different for top, middle, and oil rings.
 In this case, the rings for No.1 cylinder were good right out of the box.
 Ring gaps for cylinder No.2 and No.3 were a little tight.
 File the ends of each ring to provide the correct minimum gap.
 Pinch a flat file in the gap and draw it thru to file both sides square.
 Mounting the file in a bench vise makes this much easier to do.
-Knock off any fresh edge that would score the cylinder, put the ring back in, and measure again until the gap is sufficient.
+I can hold the ring with two hands.
+Knock-off any fresh edge that would score the cylinder, put the ring back in, and measure again until the gap is sufficient.
 This gap provides room for the rings to expand as the engine comes up to temperature.
 The ring closest to the combustion chamber runs hotter, so requires more clearance.
 The specified clearance is minimum.
 Its OK to go slightly over, but too much will reduce compression.
 It is best to be precise.

 Here's a very cool photo.